HarvardMapCollection/tutorials-share/content/resources/workshops/workshop-4/spatial-analysis/index.md

 ---
 title: Spatial analysis in Felt
 date: 2024-07-18
+tags: ["felt", "spatial-analysis"]
 image: cover.png
 layout: single2
-description: Getting started with Felt's spatial analysis tools
+description: Create .5 mile distance buffers around sample MTA subway stop data in NYC.
+Visualize the results in a Felt web map.
+Consider other potential browser-based spatial analysis tools.
 ---

 We are working with a lot of different layers!
 We can look at the maps and visually assess the information, but a better way to start understanding our data is using some GIS spatial analysis methods.